Bohdan2001007/app-store-review-analysis-api/README.md

 Local ML mode uses `cardiffnlp/twitter-roberta-base-sentiment-latest` via `transformers` and `torch`.
 This is heavier and is not the default Docker mode.

+## Review Source Limitations

+The official Apple review source is the App Store Connect API.
+This project uses public review sources instead, because they are easier to run in a demo without App Store Connect credentials.

+The collector currently tries several sources:

+- `app-store-web-scraper`, a third-party library that uses public Apple web endpoints.
+- Apple RSS most recent reviews.
+- Apple RSS most helpful reviews.

+These sources are not equally reliable.
+The third-party scraper itself recommends using the official App Store Connect API when possible, and public Apple review endpoints may return only a limited subset of all reviews.

+Because public sources can occasionally return an empty or partial response without a clear error, the client uses retries and fallback sources.
+If all sources fail to provide a reliable result, the API treats the response as an external review service failure instead of returning an empty successful result.

 ### Estimate AWS Memory Needs

 Start the container: